8 Science-backed ways to boost testosterone

 Symptoms of inadequate testosterone in men:

-low sex drive, low energy, high body fat, loss of muscle mass, and reduced erectile function.
+Low sex drive, low energy, high body fat, loss of muscle mass, and reduced erectile function.

-Symptoms of inadequate testosterone in women: low libido, reduced bone strength, depression, memory loss, skin health, and vaginal dryness.
+Low libido, reduced bone strength, depression, memory loss, skin health issues, and vaginal dryness.

 1. A nutrient-dense diet containing vitamin A

-Specifically, Vitamin A in the diet assists in the conversion of cholesterol to pregnenolone - the base hormone responsible for the production of testosterone and other androgens.
+Vitamin A, also known as retinol, is a fat-soluble vitamin key to the production of testosterone.
+Specifically, vitamin A assists in the conversion of cholesterol to pregnenolone — the base hormone responsible for the production of testosterone and other androgens.

 Symptoms of vitamin A deficiency include skin problems such as dry skin, acne, and dandruff.
 Other symptoms include problems with night vision and hormonal issues, including low testosterone and estrogen dominance.